DigitalPublishingToolkit/NN09/md/10Rules.md

 the data available to third parties.

 Decentralized approaches will only work if you keep the data open.
-Only open data manages to be centrally queryable and to avoid misappropriation at the same time.
+Only open data can be centrally queryable and avoid misappropriation at the same time.
 Just like Google makes the web searchable, but cannot stop others from doing the same; just like the BitTorrent search engine Pirate Bay will track all available torrents,